macidko/Watchflow/README.md

 npm run build:linux # Linux
 ```

-## API Key Requirement
+## API Requirements

-On first launch, you will be prompted to enter your TMDB API key.
+On first launch, you will be prompted to enter a TMDB API key.
 This is required to fetch movie and TV show data.
 You can obtain a key from [themoviedb.org](https://www.themoviedb.org/settings/api).

 ## Project Structure

 ```
 src/
-  main/       # Main process and services renderer/   # UI and CSS files preload/    # Preload bridge api/        # API services data/       # Local storage
+  main/       # Main process and services renderer/   # User interface and CSS files preload/    # Preload bridge api/        # API services data/       # Local storage lang/       # Language files i18n/       # Translation system
 ```

-## Requirements
+## System Requirements

-- Node.js 14 or higher
+* Node.js 14 or later
-- npm 6 or higher
+* npm 6 or later
-- Internet connection (for API requests)
+* Internet connection (for API requests)
+* Windows 7/8/10/11, macOS 10.13+, Linux (Debian-based)

 ## License

 MIT